AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 #### Parameters:

-* discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
-The value must be set between 0 and 1.
+* maxNumberOfIterations: How many times should the model needed to be trained.

 #### Returns: